davidpolverari/dcfldd/CONTRIBUTING.md

 ### Pull Requests

-PRs to our libraries are always welcome and can be a quick way to get your fix or improvement slated for the next release.
-In general, PRs should:
+PRs to dcfldd are always welcome and can be a quick way to get your fix or improvement slated for the next release.
+As PRs are meant to be reviewed before being merged in the codebase, in general they should:

 - Each PR should have only one concern (either fix a bug, or implement a feature, for example, not both).
+- Implement only the minimal changes related to that concern.
-- Be composed by one or more commits related to the concern.
+- Be composed by one or more commits that implement those changes.
-- Have one commit per logical change.
+- Have one commit per logical unit of change.
-- Each commit should be atomic.
+- Each commit should be small in scope: it should do only one thing.
+Although this often correlates to minimizing the modified lines of code, it is not a firm requirement.
+- Each commit should be atomic (a stable, independent unit of change).
+This means that the codebase should still build, pass tests, and function if rolled back to that exact commit.

 - Each commit should leave the codebase in a buildable, consistent state.

 - Be aligned to project vision, principles etc. If in conflict, a discussion should be opened before.
 Each PR should address a single logical change.
 If you want to address multiple logical changes, open a PR per change.

+Think of your PR as a story.
+Your commits should compose the narrative of how your story was written in a logical sequence.
+This makes it easier to review your changes.

 In general, the workflow used to contribute to dcfldd is described in [GitHub